All you need to know about: dipped headlights

 It goes without saying that your lights should be in good condition – check your car regularly to ensure all bulbs illuminate – not just your headlights, but all the lights.
 The light lenses should also be clean, as dirty lights can seriously reduce their effectiveness.

-Dipped beam headlights: a final checklist:
+Dipped beam headlights: a summary

-- As a minimum, turn on sidelights when it’s dark in built up areas
+- As a minimum, turn on sidelights when it’s dark in built-up areas

 - Best practice is to use dipped beam lights at all times when it’s dark